The Eddington Ratio Distribution of Narrow Line Active Galactic Nuclei: Narrow-line Luminosity Distributions

 \subsection{Methodology}

 In this section we estimate the narrow-line luminosity distributions for \loiii, \loiiicorr, \lhb, and \lhbcorr, as a function of mass and sSFR.
+Specifically, we estimate the probability distribution $\Phi(L)$, as well as the conditional probability distributions $\Phi(L|M_\ast, {\rm sSFR})$; these quantities are expressed per-unit-luminosity and integrate to unity.
+Our primary analysis uses a parametric approach to this estimate, which we validate using a nonparametric approach.

-We use a parametrized form for these functions, based on the Schechter function:
+In our primary analysis, the parametric function we use for the probability distribution is the Schechter function: